ALEHACKsp/Discord-Token-Grabber-API/README.md

 # Discord Webhook Protection

- A simple Discord webhook REST API using Flask to protect Discord webhook URLs to prevent people from abusing it (spamming, deleting etc.).
+ A Discord webhook REST API using Flask to protect Discord webhook URLs to prevent people from abusing it (spamming, deleting etc.).

 ## Usage